jonmosco/kube-ps1/README.md

 ## Colors

-The default colors are set with the following environment variables:
+The default colors are set with the following variables:

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |